HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 | H.264 (x264) | Slower         | RF 24   | 39.8 FPS       | 1.66x          |  3.76 Mb/s     | 345.5 MB   |
 | H.264 (x264) | Veryslow       | RF 24   | 33.9 FPS       | 1.41x          |  3.50 Mb/s     | 321.0 MB   |

-Even on this powerful computer and with a fast software encoder like x264, the slowest encoder preset takes twice the time to encode as the faster presets.
+Even on this powerful computer and with a fast software encoder like x264, the slowest encoder preset takes twice the time to encode as the faster encoder presets.

 Generally speaking, the additional computation performed by x264’s slower encoder presets creates smaller files, and sometimes increases quality very slightly (usually negligibly).
 However, since so many settings differ between the various encoder presets, this isn’t strictly true in practice.
 Notice how the veryfast encoder preset actually produces a smaller file than the slower presets, at the expense of some quality loss.